 In previous articles, we’ve discussed photo lighting patterns where we place the light source to the side of the subject–split lighting, loop lighting and Rembrandt lighting–and create shadows that go off to the side.
 Continuing with our series of portrait photography lighting patterns, today’s photo tip discusses butterfly lighting.

-Keeping in mind that it’s shadows that create 3D depth and form in our photos.
-These lighting patterns are good ones to make subjects come to life and “pop”.
+Keep in mind that shadows create 3D depth and form in our photos.
+These lighting patterns are good ones to make subjects come to life and “pop.”

-But, the downside of shadows showing form is that they sometimes show things we may not want shown.
-For example, what if we are taking a portrait of an elderly lady?
+But, the downside of shadows showing form is that they sometimes show things we may not want showing.
+For example, what if we’re taking a portrait of an elderly lady?
 I’m not talking about some moody character study; I’m talking about a nice photo of Grandma.